JackBegay/Security-Assessment/README.md

 Description: For this entry I am documenting a cybersecurity incident that has occured at a health care company.<br>
 Tools used: None<br>
 The 5 W's: <br>
--Who: An organized ethical hacker group
+-Who: An organized ethical hacker group<br>
--What: A security incident with ransomware
+-What: A security incident with ransomware<br>
--Where: At a local health care company
+-Where: At a local health care company<br>
--When: Today at 9 a.m.
+-When: Today at 9 a.m.<br>
 Why: The group of unethical hackers used a phishing attack to be able to access the company's system.
 Once they were able to breach the system they launced their ransomware, encrypting crucial files.
-They seem to be motivated by financial gain only as they left a note explaining they demand a large amount of money in exchange for the decryption key to reverse the damage done.
+They seem to be motivated by financial gain only as they left a note explaining they demand a large amount of money in exchange for the decryption key to reverse the damage done.<br>
-Notes:
+Notes: <br>
--How will the health care company prevent a similar incident from happening again?
+-How will the health care company prevent a similar incident from happening again?<br>
--Should health care company pay the large sum of money for the decryption key.
+-Should health care company pay the large sum of money for the decryption key. <br>

-Date: February 24th, 2025
+Date: February 24th, 2025<br>
-Entry: #2
+Entry: #2<br>
-Description: Analyzing a packet capture file
+Description: Analyzing a packet capture file<br>
-Tools used:
+Tools used: <br>
--Machine with linux running on it
+-Machine with linux running on it<br>
--Wireshark
+-Wireshark<br>
-The 5 W's: None
+The 5 W's: None<br>
 Notes: For this entry I took a .pcap file and put it into Wireshark to see the contents inside.
 I used filtering to find specific IP addresses in the packet and details on the packets they were involved in.
 I was able to find source and destination IP addresses, protocol being used, and source and desination ports.
 I also filterd to select traffic based on MAC address to find specfic device's network interface cards sending and receiving packets on the network.
 For these specifc MAC addresses I searched for, I had to find the DNS query they were looking for, which were all for a Google Docs file.